guardian/service-catalogue/packages/dependency-graph-integrator/README.md

 Workflow:

-- If tests fail due to snapshot differences, review the diff, then re-run with `-u` (or `test:update`) to accept the changes.
+- If tests fail due to snapshot differences, review the diff, then re-run with `test -- -u` flag (or `test:update`) to accept the changes.

 ### How does dependency submission work once the action is in use?